ta4j/ta4j-wiki/Live-trading.md

 ## Compatibility Note

-`LiveTradingRecord` and `ExecutionFill` are still present in 0.22.x so older integrations can migrate without a sudden compile break, but the recommended path for new live code is `BaseTradingRecord` plus `TradeFill` or `BaseTrade`.
+`LiveTradingRecord` and `ExecutionFill` are still present in 0.22.x so older integrations can migrate without a sudden compile break, but the recommended path for new live code is `BaseTradingRecord` plus `TradeFill` or grouped `Trade.fromFills(...)`.